QueenOverlord/The-Cognitive-Architecture-Project/concepts/Prompting as Cognitive Architecture.md

 ---
 Status: #evergreen

-# Prompting as Cognitive Architecture
+# CONCEPT: Prompting as Cognitive Architecture

 > [!summary] The Paradigm Shift
 > Most prompt engineering focuses on *input*: "What should I tell the AI?"
 This note explores a more powerful, paradigm-shifting question: **"What cognitive pressure is my prompt putting on the model, and is that pressure aligned with the cognitive task I'm asking it to perform?"** This reframes prompting from giving instructions to designing a thought process.